parijatbest/online-test-app/README.md

 ###Author: Parijat Mandal

 ###Actions
-###o Previous Question – This will take the application to the previous question
+### Previous Question – This will take the application to the previous question
-###o Next Question – This will take the application to the next question
+### Next Question – This will take the application to the next question
-###o Submit – This will submit and close the application.
+### Submit – This will submit and close the application.
   PLEAE NOTE: THERE SHOULD BE A WARNING PROMPT BEFORE CONFIRMING SUBMISSION
-###o Individual question markers (bottom card) – Click on this will load the selected question in the question card
+### Individual question markers (bottom card) – Click on this will load the selected question in the question card
-###o Tabs – Clicking on each will load the questions related to the selected tabs
+### Tabs – Clicking on each will load the questions related to the selected tabs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).